“FDA Names 16 brands of dog food linked to canine heart disease…” NBC News

-Here are two simple additions to make if you’re worried your BFF isn’t getting all she needs from that lifeless bag of dry kibble.
+Here are three simple additions to make if you’re worried your canine BFF isn’t getting all she needs from that lifeless bag of dry kibble.

 Step 1.
 Add leafy green vegetables to your dog’s diet 3 times a week.

-A study by Purdue University showed an incredible 90% reduction in rates of bladder cancer in dogs who recieved greens like spinach or kale mixed in with their regular diet of ordinary dry dog food.
+A study by Purdue University showed an incredible 90% reduction in rates of bladder cancer in dogs who were fed greens like spinach or kale mixed in with their regular diet of ordinary dry dog food.